U.S. Route 42: Ohio

-In Xenia, the intersection of US 42 (North Columbus Street) and East Church Street, where US 42 formerly continued at an awkward angle, was converted to a roundabout on June 12, 2020, at a cost of approximately $1.1 million.
-After leaving Xenia, major cities along the route are London, Delaware, Mansfield, Ashland and Medina prior to reaching the Cleveland metropolitan area.
+Still in Xenia, the intersection of US 42 (North Columbus Street) and East Church Street, where US 42 formerly continued at an awkward angle, was converted to a roundabout on June 12, 2020, at a cost of approximately $1.1 million.

+After leaving Xenia, the route and the memorial historical corridor cross into Wilberforce.
+There they pass the Charles Young Buffalo Soldiers National Monument, located at Young's former house.
+The memorial historical corridor ends at Campus Drive, on the campus of Wilberforce University, where Young had been a professor.

+After Wilberforce, major cities along the route are London, Delaware, Mansfield, Ashland and Medina prior to reaching the Cleveland metropolitan area.
 In London US 42 intersects with I-70.
 Other than a short concurrency at each end, in Delaware are the only other two concurrencies with US routes.
 Entering Delaware from the south US 42 runs concurrent with US 23 in Delaware until the junction with US 36 which it follows east for about .25 mi before turning back to the north.
 The 1.1 mi concurrence with US 23 is the only stretch of US 42 that is categorized as a freeway in Ohio.

 Heading into Cuyahoga County at Strongsville, US 42 intersects I-80, the Ohio Turnpike, and continues through Middleburg Heights, Parma Heights, and Parma heading into Cleveland and is known locally as Pearl Road.
 US 42 continues north intersecting with I-71 and nearby exits to I-90.
 The route is part of the Ohio & Erie Canalway Scenic Byway while continuing north on West 25th.
 At this point on the route the road is a business district surrounded by varying business and residents of the Ohio City neighborhood.
 Along this stretch of the route, can be found many historic buildings, including the West Side Market.
 The last stretch of US 42 is a concurrency with US 6.

 The eastern/northern end of US 42 finds its terminus at the intersection of Superior Avenue and Ontario Street in the middle of Public Square in downtown Cleveland.
 This intersection also serves as the western terminus of US 322 coming from the east on Superior as well as the western termini of US 422, Ohio State Route 14 (SR 14), and SR 87 and the northern terminus of SR 8 coming from the south on Ontario.